edap/udk-2019-wintersemester-lines-from-rules/README.md

 - Read the wikipedia article on [Rubber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 - Write down on a piece of paper what each line is doing, as you were explain your code to a rubber duck.
-- Propose 3 variations of your program.
+- Propose 3 variations of your sketch.
 For each variation write down what did you change and how it affects the visual output.

 P.S.
 - The 5 lines of code have to be in the `draw` method.
 Any code related to resources inizialization, like the code that in an openFrameworks application goes into the `ofApp.h` file, or that one that in Processing goes into the `setup` method, does not count.